Mind and Matter: The Cartesian Split

 In ordinary life, and in physics also before the $20^{\mathrm{th}}$ century, the assumption, that a physical object always has a determinate trajectory, works very well.
 But when we push our investigations far enough we start to run into difficulties.
-Similarly with the concept of consciousness: when we start to ask the kind of detailed questions raised in the last few paragraphs we run into problems which are not entirely dissimilar to the problems which quantum mechanics reveals with the other side of the Cartesian polarity.
+Similarly with the concept of consciousness: when we start to ask the kind of detailed questions raised in the last few paragraphs we run into problems which are not entirely dissimilar to the problems which quantum mechanics reveals for Cartesian matter.

-It is often thought that quantum indeterminacies are weird---humanly un\-imaginable.
+It is often thought that quantum indeterminacies are humanly un\-imaginable.
 That is to get it exactly the wrong way round.
 What is impossible to imagine is knowing the position of something to infinitely many decimal places.
 On other hand, ordinary experience is full of indeterminacies.
 If someone wants to know what it would be like to perceive an indeterminate position all they need do is look at an object in a room, and try to estimate its distance from the walls.
 It is unlikely that they can achieve even 10\% accuracy.
 Similarly, to know what it is like to perceive a number indeterminacy (such as the indeterminacy of photon number in a coherent state) all one need do is look at a collection of objects on a table.
 If one is then asked how many objects there are it is unlikely one will be able to say, without first taking the time to count them up.
 The fact that one cannot answer straight away (and probably could not answer at all if one did not still have the objects in view) suggests that at the time of asking one was conscious of the objects, but not of their number.

 Dennett has written a book entitled \emph{Consciousness Explained}~\cite{DennettA}.
 Since I agree with Dennett on a number of points I ought to stress that I do not agree with him on this central one.
 Specifically, I do not think that he, or anyone else, is close to ``explaining consciousness''.
 Like Pauli, I think that a satisfactory understanding of these questions will involve breaking out of the Cartesian mould entirely, and developing a different conceptual framework.